Robust Exploratory Stopping under Ambiguity in Reinforcement Learning: Introduction

-Finally, in order to illustrate all our theoretical results, we provide two numerical examples, American put-type and call-type stopping problems (see Section~\ref{sec:experiment}).
-We are able to observe policy improvement and convergence under several ambiguity degrees.
-Stability analysis for our exploratory BSDEs solution is also conducted with respect to ambiguity degree $\varepsilon $, temperature parameter $\lambda $ and penalty factor $ N $ using put-type stopping problem, while robustness is shown by call-type stopping decision-making under different level of dividend rate misspecification.
+Using our RL algorithm, Section~\ref{sec:experiment} presents several numerical examples, including robust American put- and call-option valuation.
+In the one-dimensional setting, we observe policy improvement and convergence under several ambiguity degrees.
+Moreover, stability analysis for our exploratory BSDEs solution is conducted with respect to ambiguity degree~$\varepsilon $, exploration level $\lambda $ and penalization level $ N $ in the put-type stopping problem, while robustness is illustrated in the call-type problem under different levels of dividend rate misspecification.
+Finally, we further investigate the policy improvement and convergence for a put-type Basket option valuation, and robustness for a call-type geometric option in multi-dimensional settings, thereby supporting the scalability of our algorithm.

+Beyond the valuation of American options, our robust exploratory stopping framework and RL algorithm can be applied in a broad class of optimal stopping problems under ambiguity, for instance to determine early termination rules in clinical trials under unknown treatment response distributions (e.g., \cite{pocock1977group}), to analyze Gittins-type indices in multi-armed bandit problems under unknown transition dynamics (e.g., \cite{gittins2011multi}), and to inform maintenance decisions such as repair or replacement of deteriorating systems under imperfectly observed failure signals (e.g., \cite{pierskalla1976survey}), among others.

+Our main contributions can be summarized as follows.
+Beyond the standard BSDE formulation of the robust exploratory control framework, we uncover a structural link between robust exploratory controls and optimal stopping times under ambiguity, and prove---via a priori BSDE estimates and a convergence of monotone hitting times---that the robust exploratory stopping time approximates the optimal stopping time under ambiguity.
+Moreover, we establish a policy improvement theorem in a general setting that allows unbounded payoffs and arbitrary initial policy, while accommodating an ambiguity-induced driver in the generator; see Remarks \ref{rem:policy_iteration_contribution},\;\ref{rem:markovian_closure_PI} for comparisons with related works \cite{dai2024learning,DongRLstopping}.
+Finally, in our RL algorithm, we propose a new policy evaluation scheme based on the deep splitting method, combined with a quadratic variation–based procedure using the observed data to handle the driver term induced by the $g$-expectation; see~\eqref{eq:loss_minimizat} in Section~\ref{sec:policy_iter}.
+Numerical experiments demonstrate the convergence, robustness, and scalability of the proposed algorithm.